Leveraging intermediate resonances to probe CP violation at colliders: Numerical study

 \subsection{Particle-level analysis}

-We then extended the analysis by considering the effects of the parton shower~\cite{Schumann:2007mg}, hadronization~\cite{Chahal:2022rid}, and the decay of the tau~\cite{Siegert:2006xx,Laubrich:2006aa}.
-For this analysis, we focus solely on the hadronic decays of tau leptons to mitigate the significant contribution to the background from $W$ decays to light leptons which are experimentally inseparable from the signal process.
+We extend the above by considering the effects of the parton shower~\cite{Schumann:2007mg}, hadronization~\cite{Chahal:2022rid}, and the decay of the tau~\cite{Siegert:2006xx,Laubrich:2006aa}.
+For this analysis, we focus solely on the hadronic decays of tau leptons to mitigate the significant contribution to the background from $W$ decays to light leptons -- which are experimentally inseparable from the signal process.
 These events are output into \texttt{HepMC3}~\cite{Buckley:2019xhk} files and analyzed using \texttt{Rivet}~\cite{Bierlich:2019rhm}.
-The $b$-tagger is run with a tagging efficiency of 70\%, a mistagging efficiency for $c$-jets of 10\%, and 1\% mistagging efficiency for light jets.
-These numbers are consistent with the running point for the ATLAS collaboration~\cite{2016}.
-The $\tau$ tagging efficiency is given as 60\% for one prong decays and 50\% for three prong decays, with a mis-identification rate of 1/70 for one prong jets and 1/700 for three prong jets as given by the tight cuts from Refs.~\cite{ATLAS:2024tzc, ATL-PHYS-PUB-2019-033}.
+The $b$-tagger is run with a tagging efficiency of 70\%, a mistagging efficiency for $c$-jets of 10\%, and 1\% mistagging efficiency for light jets -- consistent with the running point for the ATLAS collaboration~\cite{2016}.
+The $\tau$ tagging efficiency is given as 60\% for one prong decays and 50\% for three prong decays, with a misidentification rate of 1/70 for one prong jets and 1/700 for three prong jets as given by the tight cuts from Refs.~\cite{ATLAS:2024tzc, ATL-PHYS-PUB-2019-033}.
 The jets, taus, and missing transverse momentum are smeared according to the ATLAS run 2 benchmark point to mimic the impact of detector effects using the \texttt{Rivet} implementation~\cite{Buckley:2019stt}.
 The jets and the $\tau$ are smeared using a Gaussian distribution using a parameterization based on Ref.~\cite{ATLAS:2019oxp}.
 The parameterization of the missing transverse momentum is smeared using a Gaussian distribution based on a resolution given in Ref.~\cite{ATLAS:2018txj}.
 Jets are defined using the anti-kt algorithm using \texttt{FastJet}~\cite{Cacciari_2012, Cacciari_2006} with $\Delta R=0.4$ and $p_T>$ 25 GeV.
 Events are required to have at least one $\tau$-jet, exactly one $b$-jet, and ${\rm MET} > 25$ GeV.
-The CP state is determined by measuring the charge of the $b$- and tau-jets, and assuming that the charge identification is 100\%.
+The charge state is determined by measuring the charge of the tau-jets, and assume that the charge of the $b$-jet is the opposite of the tau-jet.
+The charge identification of hadronic taus is 99\% for channels with a single charged hadron and 70\% for channels with three charged hadrons~\cite{CMS:2022prd}.
+Taking a weighted average of the branching ratios, this gives an on average charge identification rate of roughly 92.5\%.
+Since this is only a proof-of-principle study, and the implementation of the detector effects is only approximate, it is appropriate to take the simplifying assumption that the charge identification is 100\%.
+This should not have any drastic impact on the conclusions of this work.
 Limiting the number of $b$-jets to exactly one is done to drastically reduce the background from $t\bar{t}$ events.
-Additionally, the top background can be further reduced through the use of a top tagger.
-If we take a top tagging efficiency of 70\% (with a non-top-jet false positive rate of $\mathcal{O}(1\%)$)~\cite{Kasieczka_2019}, and reject any events that have at least one top jet tagged.
-Assuming this efficiency would correspond to a rejection of top events on the order of 99\%, and a reduction of the other backgrounds and signal by a few percent.
-Below, we consider the cases of \begin{enumerate} \item no top tagging, \item the 70\% efficiency tagger, \item and a general case in which all reducible backgrounds are reduced by 50\% (which is a conservative estimate of the improvement possible from modern analysis techniques). \end{enumerate} These three cases should give a rough range of how successful such a search could be.